History of Pretoria National Botanical Garden

 Private properties along the northern part of the ridge were acquired by the Department of Agriculture.
 The Garden was officially opened on 23 October 1958.

 This photograph was taken at the opening of the Garden in 1958.
 It is quite amazing to notice how many trees and plants have been established in the Garden since then.
 The National Herbarium was inaugurated in 1973.

 The Garden was initially known as the Pretoria National Botanic Garden and could only be visited by special arrangement because it was primarily a research facility under the management of the Botanical Research Institute (BRI), which traces its origins back to 1903.
 The Institute amalgamated with the National Botanical Gardens of South Africa to form the National Botanical Institute in 1989, which in turn became the South African National Biodiversity Institute (SANBI) in 2004.
 The Garden was opened to the public on a daily basis in 1984.

-The avenue of Bolusanthus trees, planted by Mr Jan Evens in 1946, was one of the first plantings in the Garden.
+The Bolusanthus speciosus trees were planted by Mr Jan Evens in 1946, was one of the first plantings in the Garden.
 A small thatched stone building adjacent to the waterfall, which was previously used as the Botanical Tea Garden, was built in the late 1950s and initially served as the first office of the botanical garden.

 Aloe Lodge, previously called Velcich House, is situated on the northern side of the ridge running through the Pretoria National Botanical Garden.
 It was built in 1941 and was owned by Mr Antonio Velcich, who started the firm City Engineering in Mitchell Street, Pretoria.
 The building is now used as office space for the Working for Wetlands and Grasslands Programmes.